krisssttinaa/snake-game-html-css-js/README.md

 # snake-game-html-css-js
-Modified snake game in html,css,js (named Crystal Snake)
+Modified snake game in html,css,js (named Crysta

-Some comments for understanding the idea of my project.

 Crystal Snake is the usual snake game, but with some modifications:
 -user needs to reach the target value of crystals